Even When Erased, We Exist: Native American Women Standing Strong for Justice

 This program will implement decolonizing methodologies to give voice to some of these women, while deconstructing the stereotypes in order to honor and provide a different way of knowing about these courageous Native American women, past and present.
 Students will develop skills as writers, researchers, and potential advocates by studying scholarly and imaginative works and conducting research.
 Through extensive reading and writing, dialogue, art, films, and possible guest speakers, we will investigate important aspects of the life and times of some of these Native American women across the centuries.

-Native American studies, women's studies, education, social sciences, U.S. history, leadership studies, and political science
+This offering will prepare you for careers and advanced study in: Native American studies, women's studies, education, social sciences, U.S. history, leadership studies, and political science

 First class meeting: Monday, September 25 at 9am (Sem II B2109)